nexxtmove/json-schema-kit/README.md

 ## 🤖 OpenAI Structured Outputs

 JSON Schema Kit is perfectly suited for OpenAI's Structured Outputs.
-Here's how to use it with the Vercel AI SDK:
+For example, here's how to use it with the Vercel AI SDK:

 ```ts
 const schema = object({